-Perry County Memorial Hospital (Hospital) is an acute care hospital located in Tell City, Indiana.
+Perry County Memorial Hospital is an acute care hospital located in Tell City, Indiana.
 The Hospital is a component unit of Perry County (County) and the Board of County Commissioners appoints members to the board of trustees of the Hospital under the provisions of Indiana Code 16-22-2-2.
 The Hospital primarily earns revenues by providing inpatient, outpatient and emergency care services to patients in Perry County and surrounding areas.

-The financial statements of the Hospital include blended component units of Perry County Memorial Hospital Association (Association) and Perry County Memorial Hospital Foundation (Foundation).
+The financial statements of Perry County Memorial Hospital include the blended component units of Perry County Memorial Hospital Association (Association) and Perry County Memorial Hospital Foundation (Foundation); collectively, the "Hospital."

 The Foundation is a 501(c)(3) nonprofit health organization established in order to promote and support the Hospital in the provision of health care.
-The Foundation is a separate legal entity but is financially integrated with the Hospital and is reported as a blended component unit of the Hospital and does not issue separate financial statements.
+The Foundation is a separate legal entity, but is financially integrated with the Hospital and is reported as a blended component unit of the Hospital and does not issue separate financial statements.

 The Association was created pursuant to the provisions of Indiana Code 16-22-6 for the exclusive purpose of financing and constructing hospital facilities for the Hospital.
-The Association has fiscal dependency relationship with the district and, therefore, is a blended component unit of the district.
+The Association has fiscal dependency relationship with Perry County Memorial Hospital and, therefore, is a blended component unit of Perry County Memorial Hospital.

-The Hospital also operates a long-term care facility through a lease and management agreement.
-The facility provides inpatient and therapy services throughout its geographic area and supports the Hospital's mission to provide quality care and services to the patients of the facility.
-The facility is managed by a third party under a management agreement.
-The revenues from operations are the property of the Hospital and the Hospital is responsible for the associated expenses and working capital requirements.
+Perry County Memorial Hospital also operated a long-term care facility through a lease and management agreement.
+The facility provided inpatient and therapy services throughout its geographic area and supported Perry County Memorial Hospital's mission to provide quality care and services to the patients of the facility.
+The facility was managed by a third party under a management agreement.
+The revenues from operations are the property of Perry County Memorial Hospital and Perry County Memorial Hospital was responsible for the associated expenses and working capital requirements.
+In April 2019, the long-term care facility was closed and ceased operations.